BioJulia/PopGen.jl/docs/getting_started/comparison.md

 ![import plot](/img/speedplot.png)

-Comparing averages, PopGen.jl clocks in at `1.445s` versus adegenet's `6.745s` , so ~6.4x faster.
+Comparing averages, PopGen.jl clocks in at `910ms` versus adegenet's `6.745s` , so ~7.4x faster.

 ### `PopData` vs `genind` size

 It was pretty tricky to come up with a sensible/efficient/convenient data structure for PopGen.jl, and the original attempt was a Julian variant to a `genind`, which itself is something known as an `S4 class object`.
-While the two-IndexedTables design might not seem like it took a lot of effort, we ultimately decided that the column-major style and available tools, combined with careful genotype Typing was a decent "middle-ground" of ease-of-use vs performance.
+While the two-DataFrames design might not seem like it took a lot of effort, we ultimately decided that the column-major style and available tools, combined with careful genotype Typing was a decent "middle-ground" of ease-of-use vs performance.
 Plus, we are suckers for consistent syntax, which `genind`'s don't have compared to standard R syntax (looking at you too, Tidyverse/ggplot!).

 *Anyway*, it's important to understand how much space your data will take up in memory (your RAM) when you load it in, especially since data's only getting bigger!
-Keep in mind that `gulfsharks()` in PopGen.jl also provides lat/long data, which _should_ inflate the size of the object somewhat compared to the `genind`, which we won't add any location data to.
+Keep in mind that `gulfsharks` in PopGen.jl also provides lat/long data, which _should_ inflate the size of the object somewhat compared to the `genind`, which we won't add any location data to.

 <Tabs
   defaultValue="j"